-When using X11 forwarding from Raspberry PI to a Windows one, remember that alla data saved inside application will be stored locally in your Linux OS.
+When using X11 forwarding from Raspberry PI to a Windows one, remember that you will save alla data within GUI application locally in your Linux OS.
 So, if you need to transfer them, you will likely use, for example, an SFTP transfer application like Filezilla.

 We are sorry that this post was not useful for you!

 Tell us how we can improve this post?